CarloCattano/MultiMidi_Axoloti/README.md

 #### I will slowly develop an utility and make it usable in any setup as long as my free time allows me

-#### - You will need rtmidi and mido :
+#### - You will need the mido library :
-           pip3 install python-rtmidi mido
+           pip3 install mido
+                 or
+           python3 -m pip install mido

 ##### And depending on your raspberry pi operating system some aditional libraries and jack1 too probably . ( will confirm all dependencies once the general script is polished)

          python multiMidi.py